Lado a Lado

 Lado a Lado ([ˈladwɐ ˈladu]; Side by Side) is a Brazilian telenovela produced and broadcast by TV Globo from 10 September 2012 to 8 March 2013.

-It is created by João Ximenes Braga and Claudia Lage, with Chico Soares, Douglas Tourinho, Fernando Rebello, Vellego Jackie, Nina Crintzs and Maria Camargo credited as co-writer.
-Gilberto Braga serves as the script supervisor and, directed by Dennis Carvalho and Vinicius Coimbra.
+Written by João Ximenes Braga and Claudia Lage, with Chico Soares, Douglas Tourinho, Fernando Rebello, Vellego Jackie, Nina Crintzs and Maria Camargo as co-writers, alongside Gilberto Braga as script advisor.
+Directed by Dennis Carvalho and Vinicius Coimbra.
+Starring Camila Pitanga and Marjorie Estiano in the lead roles, alongside Patrícia Pillar, Lázaro Ramos, Thiago Fragoso, Caio Blat, Alessandra Negrini, Sheron Menezzes and Rafael Cardoso in the supporting roles.

-The plot revolves around two women from different social classes and race, during the period of abolishment of slavery in the early 20th century.
-Starring Camila Pitanga and Marjorie Estiano respectively, the main Protagonists.
-Patrícia Pillar respectively, the main Antagonist.
-Lázaro Ramos, Thiago Fragoso, Caio Blat, Alessandra Negrini, Sheron Menezzes and Rafael Cardoso in the lead roles.
+The plot revolves around two women from different social classes and race in the early 20th century, shortly after the abolition of slavery in Brazil.

-In November 2013, Lado a Lado was prized as Best telenovela in the 2013 Emmy International.
+In 2013, the show won the International Emmy Award for Best Telenovela.